Cpl. Virgil Clarence Janes

 Virgil also was sent to Lipa Batangas on a work detail.
 There he and the other POWs built runways at an airfield.
 Virgil worked this detail with Joe Lajzer of B Company and Andy Ortega of A Company.
 It was on this detail that an American sergeant escaped.
 During the escape a Japanese soldier was killed.
 The Japanese had collected forty Filipinos and seven Americans to be executed.
 Virgil's group of POWs was saved from having members selected for execution by a Japanese officer who had been educated in the United States.

 The next detail he was on was at Camp Murphy.
+The POWs built runways at various airports.
 Once again, Virgil was involved in the construction of runways.
 When this detail ended, he was sent to Cabanatuan were he remained until late 1944.

 Virgil was sent to Bilibid Prison for processing for shipment to Japan.
 During his time at Bilibid, he was given a punishment for breaking a rule.
 He was made to kneel on sharp stones for eight hours.
 When he attempted to shift his weight, a Japanese guard jabbed him with a bayonet.